docker/docs/datacenter/ucp/2.2/guides/admin/manage-users/manage-access-with-collections.md

 ## Collections and labels

+Resources are marked as being in a collection by using labels.
-Label limitations still apply to collections.
-You can't modify collections after resource creation for containers, networks, and volumes.
-You can update labels for services, nodes, secrets, and configs.
+Some resource types don't have editable labels, so you can't move resources like this across collections.
+You can't modify collections after resource creation for containers, networks, and volumes, but you can update labels for services, nodes, secrets, and configs.

 For editable resources, like services, secrets, nodes, and configs,